SIR epidemics in populations with large sub-communities: Asymptotic analysis of the model

 \subsection{Fixed number of communities; proof of Theorem \ref{fixedmasymmain}}

 Suppose that $m_n=m$ for all $n=1,2,\cdots$.
 Recall that $\Enm$ denotes the multi-community epidemic defined in Section~\ref{model}.
-Further, for $n=1,2,\cdots,$ $Z^{(n)}_T$ is the total number of individuals infected in $\Enm$ and $Z^{(n)}_C$ is the number of communities that experience epidemics of size at least $\log n$; both over all $m+1$ communities.
+Further, for $n=1,2,\cdots,$ $Z^{(n)}_T$ and $A^{(n)}_T$ are the total number of individuals infected in and severity of $\Enm$, respectively, and $Z^{(n)}_C$ is the number of communities that experience epidemics of size at least $\log n$; each over all $m+1$ communities.
 We consider the case that the epidemic in community $0$ infects at least $\log n$ individuals.
-We prove that in that case $Z^{(n)}_C$ converges in distribution to the final size of a Reed-Frost epidemic (as defined in Section~\ref{sec:multiComm}), and derive an associated conditional law of large numbers and central limit theorem for $\barzn_T=n^{-1}Z^{(n)}_T$.
+We prove that in that case $Z^{(n)}_C$ converges in distribution to the final size of a Reed-Frost epidemic (as defined in Section~\ref{sec:multiComm}), and derive an associated conditional law of large numbers and central limit theorem for $(\barzn_T, \baran_T)=n^{-1}(Z^{(n)}_T, A^{(n)}_T)$.